eda6767/cloud_composer/README.md

 After as environments has been created we can check DAG list, logs, DAG folder and also Aifrlow webserver.
 Now, we have to define first DAG.
 For this purpose we have to copy python file to DAG folder.
-This can be done throught console or throught cloud shell.
+This can be done throught console or throught cloud shell. :shipit:

 <br>